joergwolters/csco-mkdocs-templ/README.md

 repository from this template (while forks inherit the visibility settings from the original).

+The template configuration leans towards Cisco regarding the theme color coding and the prefilled content of the glossary.
+Nevertheless, both can be changed easily to adapt your specific needs.

 [template repository]: https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template

 Simply hit the `Use this template` button.
 You can set the specifics of your new